hellokellyworld/RAG-schema-retrieval-automation/README.md

 1. Inside `docs` folder, add your pdf files or folders that contain pdf files.

-2. Run the script `npm run ingest` to 'ingest' and embed your docs.
+2. Run the script `yarn run ingest` to 'ingest' and embed your docs.
 If you run into errors troubleshoot below.

 3. Check Pinecone dashboard to verify your namespace and vectors have been added.

 ## Run the app

-Once you've verified that the embeddings and content have been successfully added to your Pinecone, you can run the app `npm run dev` to launch the local dev environment, and then type a question in the chat interface.
+Once you've verified that the embeddings and content have been successfully added to your Pinecone, you can run the app `yarn start` to launch the local dev environment at http://localhost:8081 in browser, and then define fields to extract.

 ## Credit